inigokintana/homelab-2-prod-ai-golden-path/1-IaC/README.md

 - **WSL2 Local**: steps to create WSL2 VM and shell script to create everything inside WSL2 Ubuntu 22.04.
 - **AWS**: Opentofu code to provisión a VM on AWS and shell script to recreate everything inside Ubuntu 22.04 VM.
-- **OVH or Hetzner**:  Opentofu code to provisión a VM on OVH or Hetznerand shell script to recreate everything inside Ubuntu 22.04 VM..
+- **OVH or Hetzner**:  Opentofu code to provisión a VM on OVH or Hetzner, and shell script to recreate everything inside Ubuntu 22.04 VM.
 Europe is having geopolitical trouble with IT dominance from non European companies.

 **Shell script content:**
 - 1) Updates the package lists